lizmat/articles/cases-of-UPPER-7.md

 Other renderers such as [`Pod::To::HTML`](https://raku.land/zef:raku-community-modules/Pod::To::HTML), [`Pod::To::PDF`](https://raku.land/zef:dwarring/Pod::To::PDF) and [`Pod::To::Markdown`](https://raku.land/zef:raku-community-modules/Pod::To::Markdown) would have to be installed first from the ecosystem (e.g. `zef install Pod::To::Markdown`).

+With that under our belt, we can start discussion the `DOC` phaser.

 ## DOC

 There is no single [`DOC`](https://docs.raku.org/syntax/DOC) phaser, there are actually three of them: